Grow Your Own | What To Do in April

 Hillier tip: Keep an eye out for the presence of cockchafer grubs in potato containers.
 While they are more of a problem in terms of damage when found on the lawn, they are occasionally known to feed on potato tubers.

 Read more in our guide to growing potatoes.

-If the weather is mild and the threat of frost has passed, sow courgettes, sweetcorn and outdoor tomatoes into beds.
+If the weather is mild and the threat of frost has passed, sow courgettes, sweetcorn and outdoor tomatoes outdoors.
 If it’s still cold or you’re located further north, consider starting these off in small pots and seed trays indoors until the weather warms up.
 For tomato and pepper plants that were started off in the greenhouse, these can now be planted outside in a sunny area of the garden.
 You might want to acclimatise them first if it’s still a little cold.

 Hardy annual and biennial herbs such as dill, chamomile, parsley, mint and coriander can be sown directly into the vegetable plot, a dedicated herb garden or amongst flower borders between now and August.
 Sow at intervals of two to four weeks for a continuous supply of fresh growth.

 If you are planning to grow runner beans this year, these can be sown directly outdoors from mid-May until July.
 In the meantime, you can construct your own support for them as they are very strong climbers.
 The easiest method, and an attractive structure for the garden, is to make a wigwam-type support using three or more bamboo canes.

 Slugs will start raising their heads around this time, so start thinking about your preferred control method.
 Vine weevil may pose a problem, particularly for plants in containers.
 Keep an eye out for other pests, too, including carrot root fly, onion fly, codling moth, thrips and aphids.

 It is better if you keep on top of weeds with a little and often approach.
 There are plenty of hand tools available that let you weed through large and small areas of the garden.